Apple tartelette tatin

 The recipe

-Combine flour, salt, sugar, baking powder, butter, water and milk in food processor.
-Blend for about ten minutes.
+Combine the flour, salt, sugar, yeast, butter, water and milk in the bowl of a food processor.
+Blend for around ten minutes.
 Work the dough a little by hand.
-Take 90g to make the cocoa tempera..
+Take 90g to make the violet tempera.

 Papillon aux raisins